Speeding tickets are, by far, the most common moving violation. If you want to fight your ticket, there are two things you must find out.

 Your only defenses are:

-In this article we will help you build your defense by showing you how to challenge all common methods used to determine whether you were speeding.
+You can learn more about how to challenge common speed-determining methods.
 These methods will work whether you were ticketed in an “absolute” or “presumed” speeding area.

 In areas with “presumed” speed limits, the law usually reads something like this: